 The company’s revenue growth is subject to the health of the global economy.
-So, their revenues have benefited from global economic growth over the recent past.
+So, prior to 2020, company revenues benefited from global economic growth during those years.

 In addition, Cummins engine and component segments have taken advantage of rising fuel-efficiency standards.
 And emissions-reduction regulations.